AdamWhittingham/personal-site/_posts/2022-12-02-good-questions-as-a-candidate.md

 title: Good questions to ask as a candidate
 ---

+# Good questions to ask as a candidate

 The best interview processes will recognise that it is a _two way process_:
 - The organisation needs to know that you are capable of delivering the work and going to positively impact the culture
 - The candidate needs to know that this is a place that you are going to be able to do your best work